unsw-restech/unsw-restech.github.io/source/using_katana/about_katana.rst

     [z1234567@katana ~]$ qsub -I -l select=1:ncpus=8:ngpus=1:mem=46gb,walltime=2:00:00

 Note the 2 hour limit - that is the *fastest* way to get onto the GPU nodes.
-Unfortuntaley, there's no way to tell you that your session has started, so you will need to monitor your command.
+Unfortunately, there's no way to tell you that your session has started, so you will need to monitor your command.

 ..
 We **know** that this isn't ideal and we **wish** there was an easier solution - we love making your lives easier.
 It's literally our jobs.
 But in this case, we don't have the resources available to make this faster, smoother or easier.